Abstract of Title

-Conventional home mortgages not eligible for sale and delivery to either Fannie Mae (FNMA) or Freddie Mac (FHLMC) because of various reasons, including loan amount, loan characteristics or underwriting guidelines.
+A conventional mortgage that is not eligible for sale and delivery to either Fannie Mae or Freddie Mac due to the loan amount, loan characteristics, underwriting guidelines, or other factors.

-The use of a property as a full-time residence, either by the titleholder (owner-occupied) or by another party through a formal agreement (rental).
+The use of a home as a full-time residence by the property owner.

 The act of securing a completed mortgage application from a commercial or residential borrower and seeing that loan through to loan closing.

-One amount that includes all charges (other than discount points) that all loan originators (lenders and brokers) involved in the transaction will receive for originating the loan.
-This includes any application, processing, underwriting fees, and payments from the lender to the broker for origination.
+An amount that includes all charges (other than discount points) that the lender will receive for originating the loan.

 The unpaid principal balance and escrow amounts to be used in calculating full payment of the mortgage or for the closing sale of the property.

 The amount that will pay off a loan in full.
 In general, a borrower can pay off a loan more quickly by making larger or more principal payments than required.
 Borrowers should check their contract terms to determine if there are any early payoff fees or penalties.

 One percent of the loan or a measure of the interest rate.